gabfr/work-around-the-world/README.md

 So, the first thing you need to do is to configure your airflow home to this project.
 Don't forget to leverage the plugins configuration too.
 Otherwise the operators I created will not be found by Airflow.

+Then, create (if not already created) your Redshift cluster.
+I provided a few scripts to help spining up a Redshift cluster using the AWS API, directly from the command line.
+Before diving into them, make a copy of the `dwh.cfg.example` as `dwh.cfg` and fill all the keys (except the `HOST` under `CLUSTER` section).
+Then you just need to:

+ - Start the cluster provisioning by running: `python aws/create_cluster.py`
+ - Wait a few minutes and check if the cluster status is available by running: `python aws/check_cluster_available.py`
+ - When the cluster is already available, your dwh.cfg would be rewrited with its `HOST` address.
+Then you just need to copy that configuration over to the Airflow Connections
+ - And for the sake of our AWS bills (keep'em low), there´s also a script to destroy the cluster:
+ `python aws/destroy_cluster.py` (**but this one is for later**)

 After doing that, before activating the DAGs you have to configure the following Airflow connections:

 ### Airflow Connections